Brendan Rodgers: 2018–19 season

 Rodgers said that he turned down an approach from a Chinese club during the summer of 2018.
 He told BBC Scotland: "With China it's big money, but I've found happiness here."
 After failing to qualify for the Champions League, Celtic qualified in second place from the group stage of the UEFA Europa League.
 They were knocked out by Valencia in the round of 32, 3–0 on aggregate.
 Celtic won the Scottish League Cup in December 2018, Rodgers' seventh successive trophy with the club.
 In February 2019, with Celtic leading the Premiership by eight points, Rodgers departed Celtic, joining English Premier League club Leicester City.

 Leicester City

 2018–19 season

-In February 2019, Rodgers was appointed manager of Leicester City, following the sacking of Claude Puel.
+In February 2019, Rodgers was appointed manager of Leicester City, following the dismissal of Claude Puel.
 Rodgers' first game in charge of The Foxes was on 3 March 2019 away against former club Watford.
 The game ended in a 2–1 defeat, with Andre Gray scoring a 92nd-minute winner for the Hornets.
 In Rodgers' home debut, his second game in charge, Leicester won 3–1 over struggling Fulham.
 Striker Jamie Vardy scored his 100th goal for the club in the match.